-- 1. The student meets with the program advisor and research mentor in September to discuss adjustment to the Program and the student's overall goals. - 2.
-The program advisor and student meet each semester at midterm to discuss academic options for the next semester and adjust the student's plan of study accordingly. - 3.
-The program advisor and student meet early in the spring semester for an interim evaluation to discuss student progress during the first semester in courses, practicum, research, assistantship, and professional behavior.
-Practicum supervisors provide this information in their mid-term and exit evaluations.
-Research mentors are asked for this information, and written feedback about students' strengths and weaknesses is solicited from Year 1 clinical teaching faculty.
+- 1. The student meets with the advisor in September to discuss adjustment to the Program and the student's overall goals. - 2.
+At semester midterm, the advisor and student discuss academic options for the next semester and adjust the student's plan of study accordingly. - 3.
+Early in the spring semester the advisor and student discuss student progress during the first semester in courses, practicum, research, assistantship, and professional behavior.
+Information about students' strengths and weaknesses is solicited from Year 1 clinical teaching faculty.
 The interim evaluation is shared with the Advisory Panel and then with the student.
 The signed evaluation becomes a part of the student's permanent record. - 4.
-At the end of the spring semester, program advisors again collect available information from practica, transcripts, course instructor feedback, and assistantship feedback and prepare a formal annual evaluation which builds on the feedback from the interim evaluation with additional information regarding student performance in the Spring semester.
-Program advisors work collaboratively with research mentors to prepare comprehensive evaluations, including strengths and areas in need of further development.
+At the end of the Spring semester advisors again review available information from practica, transcripts, course instructor feedback, and assistantship feedback and prepare a formal annual evaluation that builds on the feedback from the interim evaluation with additional information regarding student performance in the Spring semester.
+Evaluations include information on strengths and areas in need of further development.
 This information is shared with the Advisory Panel and then with the student.
 The signed evaluation becomes part of the student's permanent record.